 When I was In Austria in January for 3 days with 14 other bloggers, we were divided into 3 groups every day and each group would go try out other winter activities.
 Here's what I did and what you can do too on your vacation to Austria in the winter.

-What to do in Austria in winter?
-These 11 things!
+- What to do in Austria in winter per month

 1. Play in the snow